 wool picker is a machine that picks the wool, not in a choosing sense, but a picking out the threads and clumps to open it up and loosen the chunks, this helps blend the fibre, and colour if you’re working with wool dyed multiple colours.

 You might know what a hatch is, but what the heck is a batten?
 People who sail?
 Anybody?
 Bueller?
-This expression, “batten (down) the hatches” the ‘down’ is optional, which means to prepare for inclement weather, or socially, what some of us might call, a shitstorm.
+This expression, “batten (down) the hatches” the ‘down’ is optional, which means to prepare for inclement weather, or socially, what some of us might call a shitstorm.
 It originates from the nautical jargon.
 The top deck of a large sailing ship wouldn’t be made of planks of wood nailed to each other, but arranged in a crisscross pattern with diamond shaped holes, the hatches, which would allow airflow to the lower decks.
-However, when storms or rain was expected, this water would get inside the ships.
+However, when storms or rain were expected, this water would get inside the ships.
 To prevent this from happening, tarps would be stretched across the decks and nailed down with long strips of wood called battens.
 So, when bad weather was predicted, the captain would order the crew to, “Batten the hatches!”
 This kind of behaviour is also acceptable onshore after committing major social faux-pas.

 Similar to regular stitching, which keeps the seams or edges of clothing together to construct a garment, simple and more complex stitches can be used in a way to add interest to a piece of cloth.
 Embroidery has been used throughout history as a way to pattern cloth, and patterns can be in repeat, like a pattern of points or shapes repeated over and over, or more freeform motifs like birds or flowers on a piece of cloth.
 Embroidery can also incorporate beads, sequins, and other small decorative objects to add sparkle or texture.